- 19 Jun 2025

-- 5 Minutes To Read
+- 8 Minutes To Read

--
+- Print

--
+- DarkLight

--
+- PDF

-Fetch and process information for Identification rules
+Fetch and process information for user Identification

-- Updated On 23 Jul 2024
+- Updated On 19 Jun 2025

-- 5 Minutes To Read
+- 8 Minutes To Read

--
+- Print

--
+- DarkLight

--
+- PDF

 Overview

-How can Whatfix read the data?
+How can Whatfix read data?

 The fetcher enables you to select from where you want to pull the value that defines the rule.
-For example, if each user has a unique identifier based on the cookie value, select From Cookie as fetcher.
+For example, if each user has a unique identifier based on the cookie value, select From Cookie as the fetcher.

 The processor enables you to parse the fetched value using JSON or String Operations.